-Dea r Sir/madam I/W e(olease pr int) of (address), being g a share holder of El PE Capital Part ners Ltd, hereby appoint: 1. of or fa ailing him /her, 2. ofor fa ailing him /her, the Ch nairperson of the Annual General Meeting as my/our proxy to vote for me/us on my/our behalf at of the Company to be held on Tuesday, 17 November 2020, at 14:00 and at any adjour indicated below. the Ann ual Genera l Meeting I/V /e desire my/our vote(s) to be cast on the resolutions as follows: FOR AGAINST ABSTAIN dinary resolutions 1.
+Dea r Sir/madam I/We e(please pri int) of (address), bein a a sharel nolder of Fl PE Capital Part ners Ltd, hereby appoint: gasnarei TOTACT OF E L Capital 1. of or fa ailina him /her 2. oforfa ailing him /her, the Ch nairperson of the Annual General Meeting as my/our proxy to vote for me/us on my/our behalf at of the Company to be held on Tuesday, 17 November 2020, at 14:00 and at any adjourn indicated below.
+I/W /e desire my/our vote(s) to be cast on the resolutions as follows: FOR AGAINST ABSTAIN Ord dinary resolutions 1.
 RESOLVED THAT the audited Annual Financial Statements of the Group and Company, including the Auditor's Report for the year ended 30 June 2020, be hereby considered and approved and the Integrated Annual Report for the year ended 30 June 2020 be considered.
 2. RESOLVED THAT Deloitte South Africa be reappointed as independent auditor of the Company and Mr Dinesh Munu as the designated auditor partner, to hold office until the conclusion of the next Annual General Meeting.
 3. RESOLVED THAT Deloitte Mauritius be reappointed as independent auditor of the Company and Mr Jacques Du Mée as the designated auditor partner, to hold office until the conclusion of the next Annual General Meeting.
 4. RESOLVED TO re-elect Ms Yvonne Stilhart as Director.
 5. RESOLVED TO re-elect Mr Yuvraj Juwaheer as Director.
-6. $RESOLVED\ TO\ re-elect\ Mr\ Derek\ Prout-Jones\ as\ a\ member\ of\ the\ Audit\ and\ Risk\ Committee.$ 7.
+6. ${\sf RESOLVEDTOre-electMrDerekProut-JonesasamemberoftheAuditandRiskCommittee}.$ 7.
 RESOLVED TO re-elect Mr Kevin Allagapen as a member and chairperson of the Audit and Risk Committee.
 8. RESOLVED TO re-elect Mr Yuvraj Juwaheer as a member of the Audit and Risk Committee, subject to the approval of ordinary resolution number 4 above.
 9. RESOLVEDTHATtheDirectors'remunerationfortheyearending30June2021beherebyapproved.
 10. RESOLVED THAT the remuneration policy of the Company be hereby endorsed.
 11. RESOLVED THAT the implementation report on the Company's remuneration policy be hereby endorsed.
-12. .
-RESOLVED THAT the general authority of the Company to issue A Ordinary Shares of the Company and/or other convertible securities for cash be hereby approved.
+12. RESOLVED THAT the general authority of the Company to issue A Ordinary Shares of the Company and/or other convertible securities for cash be hereby approved.
 The issue is limited to 9,000,000 (3.2% of the A Ordinary Shares in issue at the date of the Notice of the AGM, excluding treasury shares).
-Sp ecial resolution 1.
+Spe ecial resolution 1.
 RESOLVED THAT the general authority of the Company to acquire or repurchase up to 5.0% (13,925,000) of the A Ordinary Shares of the Company in issue at the beginning of the June 2021 financial year (excluding treasury shares), be hereby approved.
-Date ed thisday of 2020.
+Date ed this day of 2020.
 Nan ne: Des ignation: For and on behalf of: